jjcmoon/semiring_torch/README.md

 </table>

 ### Supported semirings
-Currently only the logarithmic semiring is supported.
-More semirings will be added soon.
+Currently only the logarithmic semiring is supported, but more semirings can be added easily.